-Offset Name Length Value Value Description 00h Type BYTE 0 0 BIOS Information Indicator 01h Length BYTE Varies Varies 12h + number of BIOS Characteristics Extension Bytes.
+Offset Name Length Value Description 00h Туре BYTE 0 BIOS Information Indicator 01h Length BYTE Varies 12h + number of BIOS Characteristics Extension Bytes.
 If no Extension Bytes are used the Length will be 12h.
 For v2.1 and v2.2 implementations, the length is 13h since one extension byte is defined.
 For v2.3 and later implementations, the length is at least 14h since two extension bytes are defined.
+For v2.4 and later implementations, the length is at least 18h since bytes 14-17h are defined.
 02h Handle WORD Varies 04h Vendor BYTE STRING String number of the BIOS Vendor's Name 05h BIOS Version BYTE STRING String number of the BIOS Version.
 This is a free form string that may contain Core and OEM version information.
 06h BIOS Starting Address Segment WORD Varies Segment location of BIOS starting address, e.g.0E800h.
 Note: The size of the runtime BIOS image can be computed by subtracting the Starting Address Segment from 10000h and multiplying the result by 16.
 08h BIOS Release Date BYTE STRING String number of the BIOS release date.
 The date string, if supplied, is in either mm/dd/yy or mm/dd/yyyy format.
 If the year portion of the string is two digits, the year is assumed to be 19yy.
-Note : The mm/dd/yyyy format is required for SMBIOS version 2.3 and later.
+Note : The mm/dd/yyyy format is required for SMBIOS 5:00 50140 version 2.3 and later.
 09h BIOS ROM Size BYTE Varies (n) Size (n) where 64K (n+1) is the size of the physical device containing the BIOS, in bytes 0Ah BIOS Characteristics QWORD Bit Field Defines which functions the BIOS supports.
 PCI, PCMCIA, Flash, etc. See 3.3.1.1.
 12h BIOS Characteristics Extension Bytes Zero or more BYTEs Bit Field Optional space reserved for future supported functions.
 The number of Extension Bytes that are present is indicated by the Length in offset 1 minus 12h.
 See 3.3.1.2 for extensions defined for v2.1 and later implementations.
+For version 2.4 and later implementations, two BIOS Characteristics Extension Bytes are defined (12-13h) and bytes 14-17h are also defined.
+14h System BIOS Major Release BYTE Varies Identifies the major release of the System BIOS; for example, the value will be 0Ah for revision 10.22 and 02h for revision 2.1.
+This field and/or the System BIOS Minor Release field will be updated each time a System BIOS update for a given system is released.
+If the system does not support the use of this field, the value will be 0FFh for both this field and the System BIOS Minor Release field.
+15h System BIOS Minor Release BYTE Varies Identifies the minor release of the System BIOS; for example, the value will be 16h for revision 10.22 and 01h for revision 2.1.